Zapodidae

 Zapodidae, the jumping mice, is a family of mouse-like rodents in North America and China.

 Although mouse-like in general appearance, these rodents are distinguished by their elongated hind limbs, and, typically, by the presence of four pairs of cheek-teeth in each jaw.
 There are five toes to all the feet, but the first in the fore-feet is rudimentary, and furnished with a flat nail.
 The tail makes up about 60% of its body length and is used to gain balance while jumping.
 The cheeks have pouches.
 The Sichuan jumping "yeti" mouse (Eozapus setchuanus) from China can be identified by the ‘Y’ marking on its belly.

 Jumping mice live in wooded areas, grassy fields and alpine meadows.
-When disturbed, they start, in enormous bounds of eight or ten feet in length, which soon diminish to three or four, and in leaping the feet scarcely seem to touch the ground.
+When disturbed, they can leap eight to ten feet at a time, diminishing to three to four as they widen the gap between them and any pursuer.
 They are nocturnal and generally live alone.
-The nest is placed in clefts of rocks, among timber, or in hollow trees, and there are generally three litters in a season.
+Nests are often found in clefts of rocks, among timber, or in hollow trees.
+Typically, they will have two to three litters per year.